eyildiz-ugoe/screw_detection/README.md

 accuracy:  0.9887981330221703`

 # Contact
-For questions, you can create an issue on Github or simply contact eyildiz@gwdg.de
+For questions, you can create an issue on Github or simply contact erenus.yildiz@gmail.com

+**P.S**: For now, we only publish the TF records required to train and evaluate the network.
+There won't be accessible image dataset.
+You'll need to write your own code to make use of the TF records shared.